14 Principles of Kentucky Women’s Network

-The mission of a democracy is the achievement of a society that is both free and fair.
-The Democratic Party historically has committed itself to the principles set out below, which if pursued honestly, openly, and faithfully, will promote human rights and foster a just community of free men and women.
+The mission of a democracy is to achieve a society that is both free and fair.
+The Democratic Party historically has committed itself to the principles set out below, which if pursued honestly, openly, and faithfully, will promote human rights and foster a just community.
 These fourteen principles guide the work of Kentucky Women’s Network.

 1. All people are entitled to live without fear for their own safety and the safety of their loved ones.
 That safety must be secured by both protection and prevention.